balena-io-experimental/data-relay/README.md

 | Cloud Service| A supported service at a cloud provider to receive the data.
 See the list of supported services in the section below on plugins.                                  |

-### Cloud Service Plugins
+### Cloud Service Support

-The cloud block uses a flexible plugin capability to allow you to specify the service you wish to receive application data.
-Presently the cloud block supports the services below.
+Presently the cloud block supports these services.

 | Type              | Services      |
 |-------------------|---------------|
 | Message Queue     | AWS SQS, Azure Event Hubs, GCP Pub/Sub |
 | Object Storage    | AWS S3, Azure Blob Storage, GCP Cloud Storage |

+To use a cloud service you only need to specify the actual variables  required by the service, like a connection string or a client ID.
+Define all of the required variables, and your data automatically is pushed to the service.
+See the *Environment Variables* section below for details.
+You also may push data to more than one cloud service at a time.

+Internally the cloud block uses a flexible plugin capability to match these variables to the specific cloud service requirements, as defined by the dapr utility.

 ## Usage